Emma Frost: Astonishing X-Men

-In the series Astonishing X-Men, a flashback shows that Frost's survival of the destruction of Genosha was due to Cassandra Nova creating Frost's secondary mutation as part of a scheme to infiltrate the X-Men as a sleeper agent.
-A guilt ridden Frost creates psychic manifestations of a new Hellfire Club and proceeds to take down the X-Men one by one by showing them their deepest fears.
-Later on it is revealed that Frost's survivor's guilt is being exacerbated by Cassandra Nova who had placed a glimmer of her mind in Frost's before being trapped in the body of Stuff, and that Nova had even tricked Frost into thinking she had been complicit in the destruction of Genosha.
-Kitty with aid from Cyclops, Blindfold, Hisako Ichiki, and Frost herself eventually prevent Nova from transferring her mind into Hisako.
-Everyone present is then suddenly teleported onto a S.W.O.R.D. ship headed towards the Breakworld.
-The arc concludes with Kitty trapped in the bullet heading towards Earth and the team trying to find various ways to save the Earth and save Kitty.
-Frost keeps in telepathic contact with Kitty, trying to reassure her, even offering to psionically sedate her.
-Kitty sacrifices herself, phasing the bullet through Earth.
-In the aftermath, the X-Men are uncertain of Kitty's fate, believing her to either be dead or at least phased into part of the runaway bullet.
-Frost is devastated.
+In the series Astonishing X-Men, a flashback showed that Frost's survival of the destruction of Genosha was due to Nova creating Frost's secondary mutation as part of a scheme to infiltrate the X-Men as a sleeper agent.
+The guilt ridden Frost created psychic manifestations of a new Hellfire Club and proceeded to take down the X-Men one by one by showing them their deepest fears.
+Later on it was revealed that Frost's survivor's guilt is being exacerbated by Nova who had placed a glimmer of her mind in Frost's before being trapped in the body of Stuff, and that Nova had even tricked Frost into thinking she had been complicit in the destruction of Genosha.
+Kitty, with aid from Cyclops, Blindfold, Hisako Ichiki, and Frost herself eventually prevented Nova from transferring her mind into Hisako.
+Everyone present was then suddenly teleported onto a S.W.O.R.D. ship headed towards the Breakworld.
+The arc concluded with Kitty trapped in the bullet heading towards Earth and the team trying to find various ways to save the Earth and Kitty.
+Frost kept in telepathic contact with Kitty, trying to reassure her, even offering to psionically sedate her.
+Kitty sacrificed herself, phasing the bullet through Earth.
+In the aftermath, the X-Men were uncertain of Kitty's fate, believing her to either be dead or at least phased into part of the runaway bullet.
+Frost was devastated.

 Civil War

-During the 2006–2007 storyline "Civil War", Frost, during a conversation with Iron Man, announces that the Xavier Institute and the X-Men will not support the Superhuman Registration Act and remain neutral, as she fears that the registration of mutants would put them in more danger.
+During the 2006–2007 storyline "Civil War", Frost, during a conversation with Iron Man, announced that the Xavier Institute and the X-Men would not support the Superhuman Registration Act and would remain neutral, as she feared that the registration of mutants would put them in more danger.

 Messiah Complex

-During the 2007–2008 storyline "Messiah Complex", Frost is part of the team that investigates the detection of a new mutant in Alaska.
-She also defends the X-Men from the Marauders and the telepathy of Sinister and Exodus.
-Frost is last seen with Cyclops' team of X-Men looking for Cable and then tracking down the Marauders with the Cuckoos.
-Later when X-Force arrives at the Marauders' hideout, Frost takes out Harpoon.
-During the final battle on Muir Island, she faces Exodus, stalemating him in a telepathic duel, until Dust was able to enter his body and scour his lungs with her sand form, incapacitating him.
+During the 2007–2008 storyline "Messiah Complex", Frost was part of the team that investigated the detection of a new mutant in Alaska.
+She also defended the X-Men from the Marauders and the telepathy of Sinister and Exodus.
+Frost was last seen with Cyclops's team of X-Men looking for Cable and then tracking down the Marauders with the Cuckoos.
+Later when X-Force arrived at the Marauders' hideout, Frost took out Harpoon.
+During the final battle on Muir Island, she faced Exodus, stalemating him in a telepathic duel, until Dust was able to enter his body and scour his lungs with her sand form, incapacitating him.